ulabox/datasets/README.md

 The public datasets in this repository are provided as-is for non-commercial use.
 They contain anonymized but real information from purchases and other processes on Ulabox's website.

+If you have any question or issue related to these datasets, please open an Issue here.

 ## About Ulabox
 Ulabox is the most successful pure-player online grocery in Spain.
 It picks up more than €1 million in monthly revenue and asserts a customer satisfaction above 95%.
 It currently serves Madrid and Barcelona with fresh food and the rest of Spain's peninsula with non perishable items.